 Here’s 5 countries that do not have a McDonalds that might surprise you;

 Cambodia – McDonalds isn’t all that big a deal in South-East Asia.
 Vietnam has around 20 branches, and in the Philippines it is all about Jollibee.
 There a talk of Cambodia getting one, but thankfully Cambodia does have Burger King.
 Cambdoia also has “The Vine”, which allegedly imports Big Mac sauce into the country.

 Ghana – Despite being one the most advanced, economically strong and anglophone of West Africa there has never been a Big Mac served on these shores.
 Another one of those places where it is constantly talked about.

 Cayman Islands – OK, so not a country in the traditional sense of the word, but a capitalist and offshore haven.
-McDonalds, KFC and even Wendy’s are here, but here is also a Caymanian restaurant called McDonalds.
+Burger King, KFC and even Wendy’s are here, but here is also a Caymanian restaurant called McDonalds.
 He refuses to sell and thus McDonalds cannot come to paradise unless they pull a Hungry Jacks type move.

 Yemen – OK, so not all that surprising, but they are pretty much the only country in the Middle-East not to have jumped head first into the love of Ronald McDonald.
 I guess decades of civil war and internal strife will do that to a country.
-With Socotra on the way to becoming a colony of the UAE perhaps there ashore of McDonalds breaching their borders.
+With Socotra on the way to becoming a colony of the UAE perhaps there is chance of McDonalds breaching their borders.